Metadata Standards

 Implementing token URI

-For OpenSea to pull in off-chain metadata for ERC721 and ERC1155 assets, your contract will need to return a URI where we can find the metadata.
+For OpenSea to pull metadata for ERC721 and ERC1155 assets, your contract will need to return a URI where we can find the metadata or return them encoded onchain.
 To find this URI, we use the tokenURI

 method in ERC721 and the uri